ultraleap/UnrealPlugin/Documentation/Documentation.md

 The Ultraleap Tracking Plugin builds and deploys to Pico headsets.
 There's several steps to build for this setup:

-- Install the android tools installed as specified in the Unreal Android guide (https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).
+- Install the android tools as specified in the Unreal Android guide (https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).
 - Install the tracking service APK on your Pico (using adb Install)
 - Setup your project as usual (see the top of this document)
 - Locate the PicoXR SDK install guide (https://developer.pico-interactive.com/sdk/index?device_id=1&platform_id=2)